 2) Remove the meter box lid.
 Check the meter number to ensure it matches the meter number

 on your account.
-It is the bold number under the display.
-In this case number 26439239.
+It is the bold number displayed.
+In this case, number 26439239.

 and every digit to the left is whole gallons.
 This display has hash marks above and below the

-far left four digits which indicates it is billing in thousands of gallons.
+far left four digits, indicating it is billing in thousands of gallons.

 4) To calculate your water consumption, subtract last month’s reading from the current